To see all the movies, open the menu Downloads above!

 About the format

-The download file is archived with Zip, so you need to unZip it first (if you don’t know how, g00g1e “unzip”).
+The older downloads is archived with Zip, so you need to unZip it first (if you don’t know how, g00g1e “unzip”).
+You can’t do this on your iPad (I think).

 Windows: Add it to iTunes and sync it to your Apple device.
 Or watch it on the computer with a media player that supports h.264, we recommend VLC Media Player.
 I guess there are much more options to, g00g1e it!